Find Affordable College Courses

 Austin Peay State University undergraduate students pay an average of $8,431 in in-state tuition and fees each year.

-Read full report on Liberal Arts / Sciences & Humanities at Austin Peay State University
+Full Liberal Arts / Sciences & Humanities at Austin Peay State University Report

-East Tennessee State University ranked #6 on this year’s Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in Tennessee list.
-ETSU is a fairly large public school located in the small city of Johnson City.
+East Tennessee State University came in at #6 in this year’s edition of the Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in Tennessee ranking.
+ETSU is a fairly large public school located in the city of Johnson City.

 ETSU undergraduate students pay an average of $9,438 in in-state tuition and fees each year.